 Next to the table, a bin allows you to get rid of your rubbish.

-For this first day the meals were really not bad, the breakfast was nice with an omelette and tasty tomatoes – and two delicious croissants!
+For this first day, the meals were really not bad, the breakfast was nice with an omelet and tasty tomatoes – and two delicious croissants!
 Lunch and dinner were okay, mostly based on noodles and rice, with two chicken wings for dinner.

 SHN, Day 1 – Saturday 26 September 2020